tokeo/tokeo/tokeo/templates/generate/project/README.md

 <br/>

 <p>
-  Built with ❤️ <a href="https://github.com/tokeo/tokeo">tokeo</a> - Empowering Python Applications
+  Built with ❤️ and <a href="https://github.com/tokeo/tokeo">tokeo</a> - Empowering Python Applications
 </p>